ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 PyPI
 ----

-Before installing PyGeometry, to ensure that you have the latest version of `pip`_, run this command:
+Before installing PyAnsys Geometry, to ensure that you have the latest version of `pip`_, run this command:

 .. code:: bash

    python -m pip install -U pip

-Then, to install PyGeometry, run this command:
+Then, to install PyAnsys Geometry, run this command:

 .. code:: bash